Chas McCormick Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 12th-ranked team ERA among all league pitching staffs (4.00).
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- Yankees pitchers combine to allow 167 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Yankees pitchers combine to surrender 168 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.